 A stable block will be bespoke, so the process will begin with deciding on a design and getting this put down on paper.
 There’s no right or wrong answer as to what it should include – it’s completely up to you.
 Some horse owners know exactly what they want and need from a stable block whereas others need some guidance.
 Either way, it’s always helpful to talk it through with someone who knows what is possible.

 Our designers often work with horse owners who are creating their own stable block, either from scratch, or by upgrading their existing stables.
-Stable designers are used to working with horse owners and translating their ideas into finalised designs, using modern technology such as CAD to help with the process and ensure you can visualise your stable block in full.
+Stable designers are used to working with horse owners and translating their ideas into finalised designs, using modern technology such as CAD to help with the process and ensure you can visualise your stable block in full, including essential features like a horse stable or any special requirements.

 Stable block features and ancillary buildings